erinaperez/backend-food-shared/README.md

-# Food Shared - back-end
+# Food Shared - Backend

-Food Shared is a web application that allows users to easily find information and locations to get or donate free food and other resources.
-It is currently local to Portland, Oregon, but will be expanded to include more locations in the future.
-It includes a map and an associated directory of public pantries, free fridges, hot meals, and other accessible food assistance.
-While food banks and state-affiliated food assistance programs are crucial resources for people experiencing food insecurity, they present barriers in many cases.
-Community-centered and mutual aid resources with low barriers to access are prioritized.
-Many are accessible in ways that state-affiliated resources may not be.
+Food Shared is a web application that helps users easily find free food and other resources.
+It addresses the concern that although food banks and state-affiliated food assistance programs are crucial resources for millions experiencing food insecurity, these institutions present significant barriers for some individuals and families.
+The Food Shared directory highlights community-centered and mutual aid-driven resources with low barriers to access, including public pantries, community fridges, hot meals, and other accessible food assistance.
+Resources are accessible in ways that government and state-affiliated resources often are not or cannot be.

+The directory is local to Portland, Oregon, but it will be expanded to include more locations in the future and it will be updated regularly.

 ## Dependencies
-This project uses the MERN techstack with RESTful API routes and the dependencies below:
+This project uses the MERN techstack with RESTful API routes, React for frontend and Express.js for frontend.

+Frontend dependencies include:
  * node.js
  * nodemon server.js
  * Axios